-Sweetie Pie’s Mac and cheese is a creamy, cheesy, delicious macaroni and cheese from a famous St. Louis soul food eatery!
-It is hard to turn down comfort food like this one.
+Sweetie Pie’s Mac and Cheese is a creamy, cheesy, delicious macaroni and cheese from a famous St. Louis soul food eatery!
+It is hard to turn down a baked and mac cheese recipe like this one.
 Try it and you’ll see what I mean.

 Here’s a creamy, cheesy, delicious mac and cheese from a famous St. Louis soul food eatery.
 People who have eaten this mac and cheese at Sweetie Pie’s say it’s the best they’ve ever had.

-Not everyone can get to Sweetie Pie’s, but now you can make their mac and cheese at home!
+Not everyone can get to Sweetie Pie’s restaurant, but now you can make their mac and cheese at home!

 About Sweetie Pie’s